bregman-arie/bregman-arie.github.io/_posts/aws/2019-11-19-aws-cloud-practitioner-notes.markdown

 ### VPN

-AWS VPN allows you to stablish a secure and private tunnel from your network or device to the AWS network.
+AWS VPN allows you to establish a secure and private tunnel from your network or device to the AWS network.

 Two types:
  * AWS Site-to-Site VPN - Securely connect on-premises network or branch office site to VPC
      * Use case: connect an entire office or network to AWS
  * AWS Client VPN - Securely connect to AWS or on-premises networks
      * Use case: connect employee working on his/her laptop to the AWS network

+## AWS Trusted Advisor

+* Online resource which helps you to reduce costs, improve security and increase performances
+* It provides you with advises and guidance on how to improve security, optimize costs and improve performances based on AWS best practices

+There are two modes for using it:

+1. Core Checks and Recommendations - free.
+2. Full Trusted Advisor - for enterprises and business companies

+Use cases:

+* Let's say you have 500 Elastic IP addresses.
+You can use the Trusted Advisor to find out how many of them are unused